 The series was created by CBC as an educational tool for teens, to teach them about "hot button" topics like eating disorders, teen pregnancy, losing parents, etc. Most episodes followed a fairly standard formula: one of the kids has A Day in the Limelight where they deal with some nightmarish problem.
 At the same time, another kid has a comic adventure that mirrors the main A plot (Two Lines, No Waiting).
 At the same time, several arc plots floated around the show, and each episode would move the arc forward a bit (often serving as Foreshadowing for the A and B plots of later episodes).

 Described like that, it sounds like a crappy Very Special Episode.
-What made it more than that was the willingness to (sometimes) have unhappy endings, and for the consequences to last more than an episode — when a character fails a grade, the whole next season shows him struggling with the stigma.
+What made it more than that was the willingness to (sometimes) have unhappy endings, and for the consequences to last more than an episode — when a character fails a grade, the whole next season shows then struggling with the stigma.

-Followed by the sequel series Degrassi High.
+The series was immediately followed by the sequel series Degrassi High.

 This show provides examples of: